Discover where you should go for your perfect African safari

 Tanzania’s Wildlife

-Tanzania is another Big Five safari destination, but you’re really spoiled for choice when it comes to national parks and wildlife.
-Observe tree-climbing lions, pods of bathing hippos, migratory birds including flocks of pink flamingos, hyenas, cheetahs, giraffes, elephants, jackals, the critically endangered African wild dog (also known as painted wolf), as well as masses of zebra, wildebeest and gazelle on their annual trip around the Serengeti into Kenya’s Masai Mara.
+Tanzania is another Big Five safari destination, but you’re spoiled for choice regarding national parks and wildlife.
+Observe tree-climbing lions, pods of bathing hippos, migratory birds, including flocks of pink flamingos, hyenas, cheetahs, giraffes, elephants, jackals, the critically endangered African wild dog (also known as painted wolf), as well as masses of zebra, wildebeest, and gazelle on their annual trip around the Serengeti into Kenya’s Masai Mara.

 Why we love it

-Tanzania is truly extraordinary for its unique topography, bountiful wildlife and warm, welcoming culture.
-From a safari perspective, the infamous Great Migration in the Serengeti ecosystem draws safari enthusiasts from around the world.
-Couple this with the Ngorongoro Crater and it’s easy to see why northern Tanzania is so popular as a safari destination.
-The lesser known safari parks, in the south and to the west, are what we believe safari purists should focus on; Selous, Ruaha, Katavi and Mahale Mountains are all must-haves on any aficionados safari wish list.
+Tanzania is extraordinary for its unique topography, bountiful wildlife, and warm, welcoming culture.
+From a safari perspective, the infamous Great Migration in the Serengeti ecosystem draws safari enthusiasts worldwide.
+Couple this with the Ngorongoro Crater, and it’s easy to see why northern Tanzania is so popular as a safari destination.
+We believe safari purists should focus on the lesser-known safari parks in the south and to the west; Selous, Ruaha, Katavi, and Mahale Mountains are all must-haves on any aficionado's safari wish list.

 Uganda Safaris